SHARE THIS ARTICLE

 These rules apply to all entities, known as “Covered Entities”, that collect, store, transmit, or use PHI.
 These Covered Entities are required to ensure the confidentiality, availability, and security of PHI and must abide by the Privacy Rule’s regulations regarding the use and disclosure of PHI.

-This includes implementing safeguards to protect PHI’s privacy and restricting its use and disclosure only to authorized purposes.
+This includes implementing safeguards to protect PHI’s privacy in CRM and restricting its use and disclosure only to authorized purposes.

 The Privacy Rule also grants individuals the right to access and control their PHI, including the right to request a copy of their PHI, to have errors corrected in their PHI, and to be notified of any unauthorized use or disclosure of their PHI.